 Now that we have our images ready we can proceed to the next step, I’m using different screenshots here which work best for the stitching.
 There are actually a few programs that manage to put everything together, even Photoshop works for that through the Photomerge plugin.
-If I have to choose between the available options though, I’d definitely pick Image Composite Editor; free, easy and quick to use.
+If I have to choose between the available options though, I’d definitely pick Image Composite Editor; free, easy and super fast.

 Tthe program includes three different buttons to work on a Panorama.
 For what we need to do with the screenshots we made, New Panorama from Images is the option we have to select.
 A new window will appear, search for your pictures and load them all at once into the Editor.
-The Structured panorama allows you to play around with the composition manually, but I suggest you to just keep it as it is, set on Simple.
-Once your screenshots are all imported click on the Stitch tab and wait until the merging process is finished, the speed may change according to your RAM amount.
+The Structured panorama allows you to play around with the composition manually, but I suggest you to just keep it as it is, set on Auto-detect.
+Sometimes though, the Planar motion with skew panorama may give you better results, depending on the “curvature” of the scene.
+Once your screenshots are all imported click on the Stitch tab and wait until the merging process is finished, the speed may change according to your RAM amount and image size.

-This is how your final image will look.
+This is how your final picture will look.
 By default it’s set on Cylindrical most of the time, but you can try the other options to see what kind of results you can get from the stitched composition.
-I mostly use Cylindrical, Stereographic and Perspective, depending on the numer of shots I’m merging.
-When you’re ready to continue switch to the Crop tab.
+I mostly use Cylindrical, Stereographic and Perspective, depending on the number of shots I’m merging.
+When you’re satisfied and ready to continue, switch to the Crop tab.

-As you can see we have a small issue here where you can clearly see the image is curved and doesn’t properly fill the entire selection.
+As you can see we have a small issue here where you can clearly notice the image is curved in a “fishy” shape and doesn’t properly fill the entire selection.
 However, it is possible to fix it in the program directly instead of using an external application like Photoshop or Gimp.
 Simply click on the Auto complete button on the right and voilà!
 The empty edges will be filled even if you may still need to cut out some parts to get rid of badly stitched areas.

 Once you’re happy with your composition click on Export and save your final picture.

-Next to File format you have a drop-down menu to change the image from JPEG to any other format of your preference, to save the picture click on Export to disk and place it in your archive.
+Next to File format you have a drop-down menu to change the image from JPEG to any other format of your preference (I recommend PNG to preserve the quality), to save the picture click on Export to disk and place it in your archive.